 Considering using WP Engine to host your WordPress site?
 In this detailed, hands-on WP Engine review, we’ll help you to decide whether they’re the right host for your site.

-In 2018, they raised a massive $250 million in funding, which has given them a war chest to expand their product and acquire a number of other players in the WordPress space, such as StudioPress, makers of the popular Genesis Framework and child themes.
+A few years ago, they raised a massive $250 million in funding, which has given them a war chest to expand their product and acquire a number of other players in the WordPress space, such as StudioPress, makers of the popular Genesis Framework and child themes.

 In this review, we went hands-on with WP Engine hosting and: